 *These pictures are only examples of what to expect.
 Due to individual computer preferences the color of the wood you receive may differ.

-Bloodwood is exceptionally hard, durable, and a rich blood-red color.
-A superbly beautiful wood in person.
-Bloodwood often holds tension in the wood making it prone to twist and warp so it's best used in small pieces and as an accent.
+Bloodwood is exceptionally hard, durable, and possesses a rich blood-red color.
+It is a superbly beautiful wood in person.
+Bloodwood often holds tension which makes it prone to twisting and warping, so it is best used in small pieces or as an accent.

-Color: Bright vivid red, sometimes with yellow streaks.
-Color darkens and deepens with age and once a finish is applied.
+Color: Bright vivid red, sometimes with yellow streaks, color darkens and deepens with age and after a finish is applied

-General Workability: Very hard, pronounced blunting effect on cutters.
-Sometimes problematic to glue due to natural oils present in the wood.
-Bloodwood is a bit brittle and can split or crack if not pre-drilled when nailing or screwing.
-But finishes with a wonderful lustrous red surface.
-Good for woodturning.
+General Workability: Bloodwood is very hard and can have a pronounced blunting effect on cutters.
+It can be problematic to glue due to natural oils in the wood.
+Bloodwood is somewhat brittle and can split or crack if not pre-drilled when nailing or screwing.
+Applying finish produces a brilliant red surface.
+Bloodwood is good for woodturning.

 Project Ready?
 These thin wood sheets are perfect for scroll sawing, laser cutting and engraving, thick veneers, and much more.